Activity-driven clustering and many-body steady state of jamming run-and-tumble particles

 [1]{{ {\bf Caution ! } #1}} {{\mathcal J}} {{\mathcal S}} {{\bar{\mathcal J}}} {{\bar{\mathcal S}}} {_\mathcal{S}^\mathrm{rel}} {_\mathcal{S}^\mathrm{eq}} {{\mathcal B}} {{\mathrm{eq}}} {{\mathrm{rel}}} {{\bar{\mathcal B}}}

-{\bf Introduction.} Active matter---ensembles of units that convert stored or ambient energy into directed motion---has emerged as a cornerstone in nonequilibrium statistical physics, now spanning scales from cytoskeletal filaments, pedestrian crowds to robotic swarms \cite{schnitzer93, wu00, ramaswamy10,cates12,marchetti13,dauchot19,mayya19, wang21}.
-Within this field, {\it run-and-tumble particles} (RTPs) furnish a fundamental microscopic model \cite{schnitzer93,berg04,kafri08,tailleur08,slowman16,slowman17,malakar18,ledoussal19,das20,basu20,mori20,metson22,arnoulx23,hahn23,guillin24}: persistent ballistic runs punctuated by Poissonian velocity tumbles break detailed balance and give rise to hallmarks of active behavior such as wall accumulation~\cite{elgeti15} and motility-induced phase separation (MIPS) \cite{tailleur08}.
+{ \bf Introduction.} Active matter, ensembles of units that convert stored or ambient energy into directed motion, has emerged as a cornerstone in nonequilibrium statistical physics, now spanning scales from cytoskeletal filaments, pedestrian crowds to robotic swarms \cite{schnitzer93, wu00, ramaswamy10,cates12,marchetti13,dauchot19,mayya19, wang21}.
+Within this field, {\it run-and-tumble particles} (RTPs) furnish a fundamental microscopic model \cite{schnitzer93,berg04,kafri08,tailleur08,slowman16,slowman17,malakar18,ledoussal19,das20,basu20,mori20,metson22,arnoulx23,hahn23,guillin24}: persistent ballistic runs punctuated by Poissonian velocity tumbles break detailed balance and give rise to hallmarks of active behavior such as wall accumulation~\cite{elgeti15}, coarsening \cite{soto14,sepulveda16} and motility-induced phase separation (MIPS) \cite{tailleur08,fily12,marchetti13}.

-When hard-core repulsion is added, RTPs display phenomena qualitatively different from their passive counterparts.
-Activity-driven {\it jamming} interactions, clustering \cite{fily12,soto14,slowman16,slowman17} and different critical behaviours \cite{bi16} emerge.
+In the presence of hard-core repulsion, RTPs indeed display phenomena qualitatively different from their passive counterparts.
+Activity-driven {\it jamming} interactions, clustering \cite{fily12,soto14,sepulveda16,slowman16,slowman17} and different critical behaviours \cite{bi16} emerge.
 Clustering is often rationalized in terms of an effective attraction: in dense regions particles slow down, further increasing density and triggering aggregation~\cite{cates15,dolai20}.
-Yet this picture is essentially coarse-grained~\cite{toner95,tailleur08,marchetti13,cates15,farage15}, and exact microscopic results have remained elusive.
+Yet this picture is essentially coarse-grained~\cite{toner95,tailleur08,bialke13,marchetti13,cates15,farage15}, and exact microscopic results have remained elusive.
 Beyond two particles, where the problem reduces to a single effective RTP with more complex velocity dynamics~\cite{slowman16,das20,ledoussal21}, the steady state remains unknown.
-Despite an important theoretical interest, the absence of exact three-body or many-body solutions has been a major barrier to a first-principles understanding of clustering and to clarifying the microscopic origin of MIPS.
+Despite an important theoretical interest, the absence of exact three-body or many-body solutions has been a major barrier to a first-principles understanding of clustering and to clarifying the microscopic origin of coarsening or MIPS phenomena.